This rulebook was last updated July 30, 2020.

-Rounded bar ends (plastic is OK) or bark busters are required.
-Axle sliders are required for Open class motard-style motorcycles.
+Rounded, filled bar ends (plastic is OK) or bark busters are required.
+Axle sliders and bark busters are required for Open class motard-style motorcycles.
 Peg sliders are required for all motard-type motorcycles.

 Transponders will be required; they will be either available for purchase at the track for a nominal fee or rented and reserved as part of the pre-registration process.